pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/resources/names.md

 {{< /chooser >}}

+{{% notes "warning" %}}

+Be careful when you change a resource’s name because changing the name of a resource will create a new resource and delete the old/original resource.

+{{% /notes %}}

+{{% notes "warning" %}}

+If you’d like to rename a resource without destroying the old one, refer to the [aliases](/docs/concepts/options/aliases/) resource option.

+{{% /notes %}}

 If the `name` property is not available on a resource, consult the [Registry](/registry/) for the specific resource you are creating.
 Some resources use a different property to override auto-naming.
 For instance, the `aws.s3.Bucket` type uses the property `bucket` instead of name.
 Other resources, such as `aws.kms.Key`, do not have physical names and use other auto-generated IDs to uniquely identify them.

 Overriding auto-naming makes your project susceptible to naming collisions.
 As a result, for resources that may need to be replaced, you should specify `deleteBeforeReplace: true` in the resource’s options.
 This option ensures that old resources are deleted before new ones are created, which will prevent those collisions.